 F3B Radio Control soaring is a multi-task international FAI model contest event that provides an exhilarating experience for RC soaring pilots.
 To compete at the highest level can be very demanding and requires thermal skills above the average.
 F3B is a format that has traditionally been more popular in Europe and Australia until recent years when there has been a resurgence of interest and F3B activity in the USA.
 Since the 2011 USA F3B World Championships in Laiwu China, the USA team has been improving and the GatorF3B contest is a vital part of the Teams training.
-Details of their daily performance in 2011 China and 2013 Germany can be found at the official F3B Team Web site.
+Details of their daily performance in 2011 China and 2013 Germany and 2015 Netherlands can be found at the official F3B Team Web site.
 The US Team finished 2nd to Germany in Laiwu, China in 2011 and then 3rd to Germany and Austria in Nardt, Germany in 2013.
-This was a great performance by a US Team that has few chances to compete at the highest level.
+These were great performances by the US Team that has few chances to compete at the highest level.
 In fact most European pilots fly in more contests annually than any member of the US Team has flown in their entire life!

-The Gator F3B contest is designed to attract top level pilots from all over the world to address this lack of contest experience suffered by the US.
+The Gator F3B contest is designed to attract top level pilots from all over the world to address this lack of contest experience suffered by the US pilots.

 The inaugural Gator F3B multi-task soaring event was flown in fantastic weather in Feb 2010 as a practice event and fund raiser for members of that 2011 US team.
 The US Team members and world class competitors from all over USA attended the event.
 4 pilots from Germany also came across the Atlantic to participate and catch one of the final Shuttle launches from the Cape.
 Five local Florida pilots with limited experience also entered and many other soaring pilots were there to assist as helpers during the three days.
 It was a great opportunity for those who haven’t seen F3B to get involved and try their hand at this most demanding discipline of RC soaring with plenty of experienced F3B pilots to provide assistance.
 The final results of the contest are here.